Desmodium canadense

 Desmodium canadense is a species of flowering plant in the legume family, Fabaceae.
 It is native to eastern North America.
 Its common names include showy tick-trefoil, Canadian tick-trefoil, and Canada tickclover.

 The plant is a perennial herb and grows in woods, prairies, and disturbed habitat, such as roadsides.
 It is cultivated as an ornamental plant.
 It is a larval host plant for butterflies such as the eastern tailed-blue, silver-spotted skipper, and hoary edge.
 The plant attracts butterflies and hummingbirds.
-Flowers are pea-shaped, pink to purple in color, and bloom between July to September.
+Flowers are pea-shaped, pink to purple in color, and bloom between July and September.

+Desmodium canadense is being investigated as a possible source of bean pod mottle virus in soybean plants.
+As a carrier of the virus, it may be passing it to the bean leaf beetle, which is passing it in turn to soybean crops.
+This virus causes severe systemic mottling and mild leaf puckering.
+This can reduce seed size and pod set, which causes a decrease in crop yields.